deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 A reader suggested that demand amount may be correlated with home value / property tax.
 Interesting idea.
 Doing so would be a "smart" way to extract the maximum amount from victims without being more than victims can pay.

+**Update 2/17/2018**: Like clockwork, another wave, all postmark dates Feb 12 2018.
+What a nice letter to receive on Valentine's Day... asking price seems to be north of $8k for all I've seen.
+Blackmailer is still using ridiculous handles.
+Shocker this time is that multiple post offices were used: so far, I've seen Wichita KS, Richmond VA, Raleigh NC, and Denver CO.
+Which begs the question, who else has the blackmailer recruited to help, and who is sending what where?
+Well...

+<iframe src="https://www.google.com/maps/d/embed?mid=12Mh9ehgSjL6-HvBH77f8mscu2upmdJKU&hl=en" width="640" height="480"></iframe>

 <hr/>